- Río Pasig. Located on the north side of the Pasig

 like Cabo Bojeador.
 Noche has no report posted on the condition of this very

-shows it to be intact but in need of restoration.
+remote light station.
+The lighthouse is intact but in need of restoration.

 - Cabo Engaño.
 The lighthouse is on Palaui Island